MSDT-main/MSDT/README.md

-# Dual-scale Transformer Based on Masked Self-supervised Pretraining for Hyperspectral Image Classification
+# MSDT:Dual-scale Transformer Based on Masked Self-supervised Pretraining for Hyperspectral Image Classification

 ## Main Environment
 The version requirements are not strict.
 If any issues arise during execution, you can change the package versions.
 The `requirements.txt` file contains more detailed version dependency information.
 You can use `conda install` to quickly set up the environment (though it might not always work).